Committee on Research and Graduate Education

 Philippe Baneux, Director of the Center for Animal Resources and Education, Attending Veterinarian

-Erin Berthelsen, Clinical Trials Technician, Cornell University Hospital for Animals
+Erin Berthelsen, Clinical Trials Coordinator, Cornell University Hospital for Animals

 Kim Eaton, Grant and Contract Coordinator, Department of Clinical Sciences